Business Administration, M.B.A. - Accelerated

 on particular themes divided across eight (8) foundation courses, six (6) advanced

-courses, and three (3) optional courses.
-Observance of order between foundation and
+courses, and three (3) additional courses.
+Observance of order between foundation

-advanced courses is required.
-All foundation courses must be taken before any advanced
+and advanced courses is required.
+All foundation courses must be taken before any

-or optional courses.
-The program is also designed for students with professional experience
+advanced or optional courses.
+The program is also designed for students with professional

-who are seeking to enhance their administrative skills and grow within their organizations
+experience who are seeking to enhance their administrative skills and grow within

-without interruption to their career.
-The curriculum emphasizes a hands-on, practical
+their organizations without interruption to their career.
+The curriculum emphasizes

 Assisting profit and nonprofit organizations to compete more effectively in a changing environment